 Most travelers come to me because they are confused by the destination they are planning to visit, whether it be French Polynesia, Australia, or any other location.
 Today you can receive hundreds, thousands, or possibly millions of opinions on a location.
 I want to be clear that each “Post” including my own is nothing but opinions.
 So the confusion comes from whose opinion do you believe or use as guidance, and this is where I come in for my clients.
 My opinion or guidance is based on over thirty years of traveling to the destinations of the South Pacific.

 Looking at the opinions on Social Media is confusing because you have no basis of trust to “believe” the opinion is right for you.
 When potential clients come to me, it is to speak with me to see whether I can be trusted to help them create the best trip possible, based on my knowledge and contacts in the region.
-I want to have a solid trust between my clients and myself.
+I want to have solid trust between my clients and myself.
 Any question can be asked and I will answer it.
-I just recently had potential clients send me questions so that they could decide if I was the travel specialist for the.
+I just recently had potential clients send me questions so that they could decide if I was the travel specialist for them.
 Here they are:

 1.)What is your fee structure (how are you compensated in the process of planning vacation packages)?
 Do you receive a commission from certain hotels/restaurants etc?

 I have two fees

 - Plan to Travel Fee

 - Other than that there are no other fees.